darbyjack/MythicDrops/docs/config/relation.yml.md

----
-id: relation_yml
-title: relation.yml
+# relation.yml
----

-## Configuration

 MythicDrops has a lot of configuration options.
 Below is the contents of the relation.yml with inline explanations of what each configuration option does.

 ```yaml
 version: "1.0.0"